This is a review of PM PrepCast, an online 35-hour formal training program developed by Mr. Cornelius Fichtner.

 Pro #2: Student Workbook

-This is my favorite component of the course.
+This was my favorite component of the course.

 The workbook describes the course content and how to use it properly.
 It provides you with short notes on important concepts from each knowledge area.
 I found it extremely useful.

-I suggest you keep this workbook handy with you and use it during review.
+I suggest you keep this workbook handy with you and use it during your review.